tytydraco/yessleep/out/My_first_visit_to_the_Down_Under.md

 But I felt something was changing.
 Like I was already leaving this new world behind.

-“I'll meet you at the library next Monday!
+“I'll meet you at the library on Monday!
 I have to do the paperwork!”
 Marek yelled, his voice trailing off into the blackness that took over my sight.

 “I haven’t -” I tried to yell back, but it was too late.